charlesmiele/predicting-identifying-startup-failure/README.md

 # predicting-identifying-startup-failure

-This is code by Charles Miele.
+All code is by Charles Miele.
 The Python scripts you that are in the main directory are the most important ones.

 `analysis` includes Jupyter notebooks that are used to analyze the HTML data report created by `html_analysis.py`